johmarchetti/Yeltsin/README.md

  An issue that we have had and need to work on is that Time Requests from VLC do not work well.
-If this problem is too frequent, then correct portions may not be muted and skipped.
+If this problem is too frequent, then appropriate portions may not be muted or skipped at all, which effectively defeats the Yeltin program.

  ### Operation
   To use this  program, simply run the program.
 The program will open the VLC media player by itself (perhaps after an unexplained delay).
 In the Yeltsin movie